wbuz24/grad-research/README.md

 sudo make linux
 ```

 If inserting the home directory on the path, you will need to use sudo while making the package.
 Additionally, don't forget to export the bin/ within your desired build path.
-If called correctly, you should be able to see all the many riscv64-unknown-elf-<variant>.
+If called correctly, you should be able to see all the many riscv64-unknown-elf- variants.

 ## TEEs and Secure Memory